BriceChivu/starter-academic/content/home/experience.md

     date_start: '2018-05-01'
     date_end: '2018-08-31'
     description:
-      Created an Augmented Reality app using Unity to facilitate operators' visual assessment of complex mechanical parts in factory
+      Created an Augmented Reality app using Unity software to facilitate operators' visual assessment of complex mechanical parts in factory

 ---